alexchenuw/devopslabs/Lab-15/README.md

 ## Lab 15.
 Create a DaemonSet to run a fluentd pod on all k8s working nodes
 ___

-* create a yaml file to run a fluentd pod on each k8s node (does not include the master node) called `fluentd-daemonset.yaml`
+* create a yaml file to run a fluentd pod on each k8s node (do not include the master node) called `fluentd-daemonset.yaml`
 > Note: Change $USER to reflect your UW NetID

 ```yaml